 So, be clear about your friends and those who are not.

 4. Spend most of your resources on yourself

-When I was in school I used to stay at a dorm (inside the school campus).
+When I was in school I used to stay in a dorm (inside the school campus).
 I was 12 years old.
 After a couple of years, I realised that – you will meet many people in life.
-They will become your buddies and some months/years later most of them will become strangers or better to say ‘acquaintance’.
+They will become your buddies and some months/years later most of them will become strangers or better to say ‘acquaintances’.
 Only a few will stay.

 Because it’s a good investment without any questions asked.